Iowa OWI Laws and Penalties

 OWI Probation in Iowa

-Iowa's "implied consent" law requires all drivers to submit to a breath, blood, and/or urine test if there are reasonable grounds to believe the person was OWI.
+Iowa's "implied consent" law requires all drivers to submit to a breath, blood, or urine test if there are reasonable grounds to believe the person was OWI.
 Motorists who unlawfully refuse testing or fail a test face administrative license penalties.
-The penalties usually include license suspension and penalty fees.
+The penalties usually include license suspension (one year for a first offense and two years for a second offense) and penalty fees.
+A person who wishes to drive during the suspension period must obtain a restricted license and install an IID.
+(Iowa Code §§ 321J.6, 321J.9 (2025).)

 It's basically never a good idea to represent yourself in a DUI case.
 If you've been arrested for driving under the influence, get in contact with an attorney who can help you.